Chapter 8· Turning Signs (Contents) References blog

 — Varela (1992, 12)

-Point 1, as stated, seems to be chasing its own tail.
-Instead of saying that perception consists of action, it should simply say that perception guides action.
+Point 1, as stated, seems to be chasing its own tail; it might be better to say that perception depends on activity of the bodymind.
+Seeing anything typically involves looking at it, for instance.
 The term ‘sensorimotor’ in point 2 unites the functions which the older psychology divided into ‘input’ and ‘output.’
 What unites them in the actual brain is a recursive pattern, a loop, a structural internalization of the meaning cycle.
 The ‘recurrent patterns’ of which Varela speaks must be tokens of the type represented in our diagram.
 Many recent neuroscientific models are also based on this kind of pattern, some suggesting that consciousness develops by the addition of more loops to those already inherent in the functioning of the vertebrate brain.
 These ideas can be traced back a long way, to work in the 1960s by Varela's colleague Maturana on ‘the circular organization of living systems,’ and before that to the ‘functional circle’ (Funktionskreis) of Jakob von Uexküll.

 Recent attempts to explain the self-organization of systems (and the origin of life) have brought forth the ‘hypercycles’ of Eigen and Schuster, and Stuart Kauffman's ‘autocatalysis.’
 Psychology and neuroscience have brought us ‘action-perception cycles,’ ‘sensorimotor loops,’ Walter Freeman's ‘distributed nonlinear feedback,’ Edelman's ‘re-entrant processes,’ Damasio's ‘body loops’ and ‘reverberating cycle of emotion-to-feeling-to-emotion’ (1999, 101).
 The consensus is clear that ‘cognition emerges in development through repeated cycles of perception-action-perception’ (Thelen and Smith 1994, 129).
 We also have the different versions of ‘circular causality’ developed by Bateson and Freeman.
 (We will return to some of the above in the next chapter.)
 Edelman (e.g. 2004, 117), Rosen (2000) and Kay (2000) refer explicitly to ‘causal loops,’ applying them to neuro-, bio- and ecosystems respectively.
 Thus we can find these loops at several different scales: within the brain, within the body, within systems defined by structural coupling, and so on, up to the biosphere level (and perhaps beyond?).